Operational Methods Applied to the Spherical Mean and X-Ray Transform: Spherical Mean and Its Generalizations

-This operator is a function of the Laplacian $\laplace_{\Vec{x}}$ acting on the function $f(\Vec{x})$ and contains all relevant information about the spherical mean of that function.
-To make sense of the operator, we interpret it in terms of the power series of ${}_0F_1(;\frac{n}{2};x)$ at $x=0$:
+This operator is a function of the Laplacian $\laplace_{\Vec{x}}$ acting on $f(\Vec{x})$ and therefore contains all relevant information about the spherical mean of the function.
+To give this operator a precise meaning, we interpret it through the power series expansion of ${}_0F_1(;\frac{n}{2};x)$ about $x=0$:

-This already gives us a way to efficiently approximate the spherical mean for small radii $r$.
-The same expression was found using standard methods and Taylor's theorem in Ref.~\cite{ovall2016laplacian}, confirming this result is correct.
-Before we continue, let us emphasize that the operational methods are not rigorous and therefore need to be verified by conventional techniques.
-However, as shown above, they provide valuable insights and ``shortcuts'' for finding analytical results that are otherwise more cumbersome to derive.
-With the help of the spherical mean operator, it is an easy task to write down the inverse operation of spherical averaging by simply diving by ${}_0F_1\klam{;\frac{n}{2};\frac{r^2\laplace_{\Vec{x}}}{4}}$ on both sides:
+This expansion immediately provides an efficient means of approximating the spherical mean for small radii $r$.
+Using standard techniques based on Taylor's theorem, Ref.~\cite{ovall2016laplacian} obtained the same expression, thereby confirming the validity of this result.
+Before proceeding further, we emphasize that operational methods are not rigorous and must therefore be verified using conventional analytical techniques.
+Nevertheless, as demonstrated above, they offer valuable insights and practical ``shortcuts'' for deriving analytical results that would otherwise be considerably more involved.
+With the spherical mean operator at hand, we can readily write down the inverse operation of spherical averaging by dividing both sides by ${}_0F_1\klam{;\frac{n}{2};\frac{r^2\laplace_{\Vec{x}}}{4}}$: